Punta Gorda, Sarasota airports get new routes

-PUNTA GORDA — There are now even more places to go from the Punta Gorda Airport.
+There are now even more places to go from the Punta Gorda Airport and Sarasota-Bradenton International Airport.

-One seasonal route is from Punta Gorda Airport, or PGD, to Richmond, Va., via Richmond International Airport, or RIC.
+One seasonal route is from Punta Gorda Airport to Richmond, Va., via Richmond International Airport.

-“We’re delighted that Allegiant is adding the history rich capital of Virginia to PGD’s growing list of destinations,” said Punta Gorda Airport CEO James Parish.
+“We’re delighted that Allegiant is adding the history rich capital of Virginia to PGD’s growing list of destinations,” Punta Gorda Airport CEO James Parish said.
 “Our community looks forward to inviting new visitors from Richmond to experience Punta Gorda and Englewood Beach.”

-Sarasota-Bradenton International Airport, or SRQ, has a new route to Allentown, Pa., via Lehigh Valley International Airport, or ABE.
+Sarasota-Bradenton International Airport has a new route to Allentown, Pa., via Lehigh Valley International Airport.

-Both routes start in early February and have one-way fares starting at $65, Allegiant stated.
-To get the introductory deal, flights must be purchased by Nov.
-13, 2019 for travel by Aug.
-15, 2020.
-Seats and dates are limited.

 The seasonal flights will operate twice weekly, with the new PGD route bringing an additional 15,000 travelers to Charlotte County.
 PGD’s route to Richmond will operate Mondays and Fridays starting Feb.
 14, and go until Monday, Aug.
 17, according to Allegiant’s website.